 Rob McLernon is responsible for the PEI, Nova Scotia, New Foundland & New Brunswick offices.

-Rob joined HPI in 2022 after spending the past 20 years in the insolvency industry having most recently managed Grant Thornton’s insolvency team in Atlantic Canada.
+After spending the past 20 years in the insolvency industry and having most recently managed Grant Thornton’s insolvency team in Atlantic Canada, Rob joined HPI in 2022.
 He became a Chartered Insolvency and Restructuring Professional (CIRP) in 2014 and a Licensed Insolvency Trustee (LIT) in 2015.
-Rob is the Past President of the Nova Scotia Association of Insolvency & Restructuring Professionals (NSAIRP).
+Rob is also the Past President of the Nova Scotia Association of Insolvency & Restructuring Professionals (NSAIRP).

 Rob is passionate about helping clients find solutions to their financial struggles and says he has the best job in the world – helping people each and every day achieve a Fresh Financial Start.

 99 Wyse Road, Suite 1100.
 Dartmouth NS, B3A 4S5